mynameisv/MMSBGA/README.md

 -----------------
 Todo :
  * Use python 3
+ * add ADV to end of bulletin
  * Propose another output form
  * Add real english and french output
- * Put parameters in a .conf file and add command line switches
+ * Add command line switches
  * Use the release history to update bulletins
  * Create a way to check every hour and update a kind of database to have web pages like the old bulletin, and a main page that present the bulletin updates (aka rebuild old MS web site ^_^)
  * Clean the code